 Data linkage between LPS data registers provide enormous benefits to researchers through enriching datasets, providing refreshed flows of COVID relevant data and minimising potential sources of bias.
-With support from the Wellcome Trust, the Wellcome Longitudinal Population Study (LPS) COVID-19 Secretariat is developing the framework for a Super Cohort – a secure environment where multiple LPS can be efficiently linked with UK-wide NHS COVID data and then accessed for rapid response to COVID-19 research priorities.
+With support from the Wellcome Trust, we’re developing the framework for a Super Cohort – a secure environment where multiple LPS can be efficiently linked with UK-wide NHS COVID data and then accessed for rapid response to COVID-19 research priorities.
 Using this aligned approach, we can improve efficiency of data linkage processes and facilitate rigorous, well-powered research.

 The Super Cohort will be open to include the diverse range of UK observational and clinical longitudinal studies; equally, the linked data will be open for controlled access to the bona fide research community.
 The requirements of data owners and studies will be upheld during these processes.

 As a collective effort, we require experts in data linkage working with LPS to make this Super Cohort a reality.
 This project has been identified as a high priority due to its potential to support research questions in the SAGE/NIHR rolling call prioritisation process and, as such, there is an urgent need to make the model an operational resource.
 We can achieve this by developing ideas and drawing from the expertise of a diverse range of LPS to respond to challenges, maximise research benefits and ensure that the super-cohort can accommodate the needs of all collaborators.